The Snow Goose (album)

-The Snow Goose is the third studio album by the band Camel, released in 1975.
-The critical success of "The White Rider" suite (based on J. R. R. Tolkien's The Lord of the Rings and appearing on the band's previous 1974 album, Mirage) inspired the group to write more novel-inspired conceptual suites.
+The Snow Goose is the third studio album by the band Camel, released in the U.K. on 25 April 1975.
+The critical success of "The White Rider" suite (based on J. R. R. Tolkien's The Lord of the Rings and appearing on the band's previous 1974 album, Mirage) prompted the group to write more novel-inspired conceptual suites.

 Recording

 The band considered several novels on which to base their next album.
 For a time they settled on Siddhartha, by Hermann Hesse, and some songs were written before the idea was abandoned in favour of Paul Gallico's novella The Snow Goose.
 The album's name, originally The Snow Goose, was altered to Music Inspired by The Snow Goose to accommodate legal protests by Paul Gallico.
 The album was originally due to feature lyrics based on Gallico's text, but this was abandoned due to the copyright objections.
 The music was mostly written over a fortnight in a cottage in Devon, England.

 Recording began in January 1975 at Island Studios in London with producer David Hitchcock and engineer Rhett Davies.
 Later overdubs were recorded at Decca Studios and engineered by John Burns.
 The London Symphony Orchestra participated in the recording, with David Bedford supplying the arrangements.

 The 'duffle coat' on the album's credits was used by Andrew Latimer and Doug Ferguson on "Epitaph" to simulate a flapping of wings by waving it in the air.

-The album was released in April 1975, eventually reaching number 22 in UK album chart that summer.
+The album was released in late April 1975, eventually reaching number 22 in UK album chart that summer.
 It spent 13 weeks on chart and was certified silver.
 In the US, the album was released in July and reached No. 162.
-It was critically successful and sold well in Europe and Japan. and in 2014 was voted no. 31 in the Top 100 Prog Albums of All Time by readers of Prog magazine.
+It was critically successful and sold well in Europe and Japan and in 2014 was voted no. 31 in the Top 100 Prog Albums of All Time by readers of Prog magazine.